 - A CV or resume no more than two pages in length.
 In addition to detailing any conducting experience, the CV/resume should indicate your primary instrument and any training and orchestral experience on this instrument.

-- A letter of recommendation from an artist or teacher who can speak to your musicianship.
+- Optional – letter of recommendation from an artist or teacher who can speak to your musicianship.

 - A personal statement (300 words or less) indicating why you are studying conducting and how you hope to benefit from a workshop with a focus on new music.

 - Video representative of your conducting.
-We would prefer to see you conducting at least two contrasting works, including a complete movement or (in the case of shorter works) an entire selection.
-Please also include 5-10 minutes of rehearsal footage, if available.
-Inclusion of rehearsal footage is strongly suggested, but not required.
+You may include up to three separate video files or links, or combine your application materials into a single video.
+We would prefer to see you conducting at least two contrasting works, either in performance or rehearsal.
 All videos should be front-facing, from the vantage point of the orchestra.
 You may upload up to three files, YouTube or Vimeo links via Slideroom.
 DVDs will not be accepted.

 FEES & TUITION: